OWRC/interpolants/fews/climate-interpolation.md

 ![](fig/2024-Tcrit.png)

-*Time series of computed critical temperatures based on snowmelt volumes.*
+*Time series of computed critical temperatures based on snowmelt volumes.
+Points are the median values, bars capture the 90th percentile range.*

 <br>